 - Submit a detailed site plan including all dimensions, measurements, road base content, gates, etc.

-- Adams County road requirements (Appendix D)
+- Adams County road requirements (IFC, Appendix D)

 - Arapahoe County road requirements (Appendix R)

 5. Bennett-Watkins Fire Rescue will review your site plan once submitted.
 All site plans will need to be approved before moving forward with your project.
 Please be aware that if you receive an email back stating that your site plan is not approved, it is typically due to incorrect or missing dimensions on the site plan.

 6. Once your site plan is approved and all other documents are turned into the main office, you will receive a letter of approval that you will need to take back to whichever county or municipality that you will be building in.